SimiaCryptus/intellij-aicoder/docs/action_documentation.md

       documentation.
 - **Code Generation Actions**
     - `InternalCoderAction`: Start a coding session with this action to receive coding assistance directly in the IDE.
-    - `WebDevAction`: Trigger this action for AI-powered assistance with web development tasks, including code generation and architecture suggestions.
+    - `WebDevelopmentAssistantAction`: Trigger this action for AI-powered assistance with web development tasks, including code generation and architecture suggestions.
-    - `AutoDevAction`: Automates development tasks by translating user directives into actionable development tasks and code modifications.
+    - `MultiStepPatchAction`: Automates development tasks by translating user directives into actionable development tasks and code modifications.
 - **Markdown Enhancement Actions**
     - `MarkdownImplementActionGroup`: In a Markdown file, select text and use this action to generate code snippets in various languages.